relativitydev/relativity-trace-documentation/docs/user_guide/trade_reconstruction.md

      - `InProgress` - Trade is in the process of being Reconstructed
      - `Complete` - Trade has successfully finished being Reconstructed
      - `Errored` - Trade Reconstruction has failed to Reconstruct this Trade
+   - **Last Reconstruction Time:** uneditable field, the date and time that the previous Reconstruction began
+     - Additional Reconstruction Fields:
+       - **Last Reconstruction Completion Time:** the date and time that the previous Reconstruction completed
+       - **Last Reconstruction Performed By User Artifact ID:** the Artifact ID of the User that performed the previous Reconstruction
+   - **Trade Reconstruction Action Count:** the number of times the Trade has been Reconstructed
+     - This count is total number of times `Perform Reconstruction` is set to `Yes`, meaning it counts both completed and errored Reconstructions
    - **Error Details:** uneditable field, if the Trade is in `Errored` status, this field displays why the Reconstruction may have failed
    - **Perform Reconstruction:** y/n field indicating if you want to perform Reconstruction on this Trade
      - More infomormation on this field can be found below in the section `Running Trade Reconstruction`
-   - **Reconstruction Configuration:** choose the `Trade Reconstruction Configuration` used to perform Reconsstruction
+   - **Reconstruction Configuration:** choose the `Trade Reconstruction Configuration` used to perform Reconstruction
      - A Trade Reconstruction Configuration is required to run Trade Reconstruction and is configured by a Relativity Trace Administrator.
 Administrator information on how to set up a Trade Reconstruction Configuration can be found [here]({{ site.baseurl }}{% link docs/administrator_guide/trade_reconstruction.md %}).